iv-org/documentation/FAQ.md

 code (e.g 404 if the URL was not found) and the time it took for the server to respond.

-Here is what the server logs looks like:
+Here is what the server logs look like:

 ```
 2021-08-30 18:15:44 UTC [info] 200 GET /watch?v=GIAKHj9uJtM 781.21ms